 I try not to buy a lot of toys for my daughter because one, she doesn’t play with many toys and two, she usually gets a ton of stuff from family and friends.
 I think too many toys can get overwhelming for kids anyways.
 If you absolutely need something, check out garage sales and secondhand stores.
 If your child really wants something, set up a chore chart for them and teach them how to save their money so that they can buy it themselves.
 My daughter loves putting money in her piggybank and then going to the store and paying for her things herself.
 It is a great lesson!

-Vitamins and minerals are important for our every day diets and so I don’t think your should cut your daily multivitamin out of your diet.
-I think had to sit down and decide which supplements I should take because mine were getting to be way too expensive.
+Vitamins and minerals are important for our everyday diets and so I don’t think your should cut your daily multivitamin.
+I do think that you should sit down and figure out which ones you don’t NEED.
+I had to sit down and decide which supplements I should take because mine were getting to be way too expensive.
 Some supplements I decided to cut out were my hair, skin and nails, a probiotic and a cleanse I was doing.
 This has saved me a ton of money every month.
+I make sure to eat yogurt everyday so that I am getting my probiotic in.
+It is so much cheaper than taking a pill!
+I would also recommend downloading Checkout51 onto your phone.
+It is a coupon app and I have seen vitamins on there so if you really need something, you can save a few bucks!

 I think it is crazy how expensive meat is.
-I try to avoid it as much as possible and buy things like eggs, protein shakes, dairy products and other sources of dairy products to save money.
+I try to avoid it as much as possible and buy things like eggs, protein shakes, dairy products and other sources of protein to save money.
+Luckily I am not a huge meat eater anyways so I don’t feel too bad about not buying it as often.
 If you are absolutely craving meat, check your local grocery store for coupons or discounts.
 I know that buying meat in bulk can save money as well!

 13. Organic food

-I haven’t been much of an organic food shopper, so this one doesn’t apply to me.
+I haven’t been much of an organic food shopper, so this one doesn’t apply to me too much.
 If you are looking to save some money it might be a good idea to cut back on organic food.
 I stopped buying organic eggs because they were like $4.00 for a dozen eggs vs. $99 for Target’s store brand eggs.
-I get that they might not be as healthy, but I feel like there are worse things to harm your body!
+I get that they might not be as healthy, but I feel like there are worse things to harm your body.
+When I am trying to save money, I cut back on food expenses as much as I can.

 14. Movies and games

 TVs, cameras, phones and other electronic devices are very expensive and I think it is important that you save up for these big purchases.
-I have done this completely wrong in my life and put things on credit cards and I am going to be paying may more than I would have had if I had saved my money.
+I have done this completely wrong in my life and put things on credit cards.
+Now I am going to be paying way more than I would have if I had saved my money.
 Don’t be like me!

 Gifts can get pretty expensive, especially since it seems like every month there is either a holiday or a birthday.
 If you can, make something on your own that will save you money or go in on a gift with someone else.
 Pinterest has a ton of homemade ideas and it’s the thought that counts, right?

 You may have to put off your yearly vacation with your friend this year if you are not making enough money.
-This will be depressing, but you can do it!
+This might sound a little depressing, but you can do it!
 Instead, maybe do something fun near home.
-You don’t want to use your credit cards because it will not be worth it in the long run.
+Don’t think you can just put it on your credit card, because it will be very hard to pay it back if you don’t have the funds.

 19. Monthly subscriptions/memberships